01 of 07

 Pour Boiling Water Over Metal

-The first step is to bring water to a boil.
+The first step is to heat the water on high.
 Once you get a rolling boil, carefully and slowly pour the boiling water over the hardware.
-You can have the hardware in a pot, crockpot, or a disposable aluminum tin.
+You can have the hardware in a pot, crock pot, or a disposable aluminum tin.
 If using a tin, make sure you have it doubled up and resting on something that won't get damaged by heat.Continue to 4 of 7 below.

 04 of 07